qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 diabatic.term3.f is a Fortran code to calcualte monthly Q fields using 6-h ERA5 data.
 More information on the calculation procedure is provided in the code comments.

+lib.f is a code library that supports the calcualtion of vairous operators.

+Ro run these codes, a Fortran compiler ( such as the intel ifort compiler ) is required.

+To compile omega.term1.f, please use the following command

+ifort omega.term1.f lib.f

+To compile omega.term2.f, please use the following command

+ifort omega.term2.f lib.f

+to compile diabatic.term3.f, please use the following command

+ifort dibatictic.term3.f

 Based on these monthly fields of terms 1 to 3, we further calculate their linear trends in the annual mean fields using various conventional approaches, which are not detailed here.

 References